 Activity, Interest, and Opinion (or AIO for short)

 This is the most important type of psychographics audience as it encapsulates the political views that we hold, our opinions on gender, our interest in issues like the environment, and the activities we undertake to let our feelings be known.
 The value of this type of psychographics was front and center in the media due to the Cambridge Analytica Scandal in 2016.
-Even though this case study shows the unethical use of information there are many ethical ways of using this type of information to target customers effectively through marketing.
+Even though this case study shows the unethical use of information, there are many ethical ways of using this type of information to target customers effectively through marketing.

 Psychographics can be the difference between a great rebrand or one that falls short in terms of customer satisfaction.
-Dropbox carried out a lot of research before their 2017 rebrand and also directly afterward to track the immediate results of conversions from the rebrand.
+Dropbox, for example carried out a lot of research before their 2017 rebrand and also directly afterward to track the immediate results of conversions from the rebrand.
 Its new brand focused on “unleashing creative energy” while promoting a clean UX, hinting at targeting companies who are young, trendy and focused around the cloud and data.

 Without the help of customer feedback and understanding their main audience from more than a demographic perspective, Dropbox would not have been able to create a brand that represents the majority of customers who do business with them: trusting, organized, and tech-savvy people and businesses who are looking for ways to get some time back in their day.

 Another example is of the luxury car brand Porsche.
 Porsche’s “Engineered for Magic.
 Everyday” campaign was launched on the basis of the company’s interest in marketing to the psychographic profile of people who desired a sporty vehicle for daily use.